Advancing by returning with evolved understanding

 In the broadest sense, the Ecollective is everyone who realizes the fundamental oneness of being and functions from that realization.
 That's why our view spans all environmentalists while bringing black-identified environmentalists to greater attention.

-In a narrow sense, the Ecollective is a group of six black women writers who dislike the contrivances of alliteration yet describe their view of the garden as a "multiply-meaningful metaphor" because that succinctly says it all.
-While planning a book based on this metaphor, we spun off this platform as a non-profit, public offering.
+In a narrow sense, the Ecollective is a group of six black women writers (Margaret Gray-Bayne, Kendra Hamilton, Juliette Harris, Jacqueline McClendon, Hermine Pinson, Toni Wynn) who dislike the contrivances of alliteration yet describe their view of the garden as a "multiply-meaningful metaphor" because that succinctly says it all.
+While planning a book based on this metaphor, we spun off this platform as a public offering.
 Conscientious writers give voice to what should be said.
 Here we bear witness to how deepening human connection with the natural world revitalizes life on every scale.

-Healthy ecosystems include community engagement based on principles of cooperation supporting the full spectrum of human and environmental being
+Integral to this revitalization are principles of cooperation supporting the full spectrum of human and environmental being.

-Pages from Toni Wynn’s Ground, a book of poems illustrated by the author and published by Friends of Shakepeare Press Museum, 2007.
-Learn more about Toni Wynn and her eco-themed and other works here.
+Pages from Ecollective member Toni Wynn’s Ground, a book of poems illustrated by the author and published by Friends of Shakepeare Press Museum, 2007.

 unity⇆ multiplicities ⇆ unity (with the arrows going not in two, but all, directions)